-Special Education Provision is that which is additional to or different from that which is made generally for most children in school.
+Special Education Provision is that which is additional to or different from that which is made generally for most children in school by quality first teaching.

 Assessment is an on-going process throughout the school.
 It is a check that each child is making adequate progress against the national expectations set for each year group.
 If a child is not making expected progress then we identify a need and determine the reason why.